dakshitha/hipstershop-cellery/README.md

 ## Build and Deploy the Hipstershop Cells
 ### Check Out Sample
-Clone the hipstershop-cellery repository
+Clone the hipstershop-cellery repository and navigate to the hipstershop-cellery sample. <br>
-Navigate to the hipstershop-cellery sample. cd hipstershop-cellery/
+cd hipstershop-cellery/

-Run the following command (required for cellery version 0.2.0 and if the setup is local) kubectl apply -f controller.yaml
+Run the following command (required for cellery version 0.2.0 and if the setup is local)<br>
+kubectl apply -f controller.yaml

 ### Build and Run <b>ads-cell</b>